Westfield Kotara

 Westfield Kotara (previously known as Kotara Fair and Garden City) is a large shopping centre in the Newcastle suburb of Kotara in the Hunter region of New South Wales, Australia.

 Westfield Kotara is one of the two Westfield branded shopping centres in New South Wales that is not located within the Greater Sydney area, with Westfield Tuggerah being located on the Central Coast.

 Transport

 Kotara station is 900 metres away from Westfield Kotara and is on the Main Northern railway line.
-The station is serviced by NSW TrainLink services which operate between Sydney, the Central Coast and Newcastle CBD.
+The station is serviced by Sydney Trains services which operate between Sydney, the Central Coast and Newcastle CBD.

 Westfield Kotara is served by Newcastle Transport bus services to Broadmeadow, Charlestown, Swansea Heads, Wallsend and Warners Bay, as well as local surrounding suburbs.
-The majority of its bus services are located on Park Avenue outside the centre.
+All bus routes operate on Park Avenue outside the centre.

-Westfield Kotara has multi-level car parks with around 4,000 spaces.
-The complex has walk-in entry available via the bus stop and an entryway via the park at the rear of the facility.
-Historically, egress was also available directly through multiple parts of the David Jones, a number of these have since been closed.

-You can also get there by car, coming from Newcastle city centre, which will take about 15–20 minutes.
+Westfield Kotara has multi-level car parks with 3,180 spaces.